gjcooper/VAULT/01_articles/smith2014prototypes.md

 ## My Thoughts

-An interesting approach of looking at the debate between prototype and exemplar models of categorisation not as a question of what better fits the data, but what approaches do better with different types of categorisation tasks.
+An interesting approach of looking at the debate between prototype and exemplar models of [[Categorisation]] not as a question of what better fits the data, but what approaches do better with different types of categorisation tasks.
 The prototype model seems to achive better correct responses for a lot of tasks, especially family resemblance types categorisations where the dimensions of each category act like a multivariate gaussian, even when not linearly seperable.
 Only when the structure of the categories is an exclusive-or relationship does the exemplar model win out in any significant fashion.

 Of relevance